Insight on blindness education, assistive technology, living with deafblindness and more.

 Perkins' speakers bureau showcases the unique perspectives of the exceptional individuals who drive Perkins’ mission to improve the lives of people with disabilities around the globe.
 Speakers include an alumna who is deafblind, our executive team and internationally-renowned activists.
 All of them will inform, inspire and motivate your workplace or community.

-Jaimi Lard loves adventure.
+Jaimi Lard, Diversity & Inclusion Speaker, loves adventure.
 This Perkins Deafblind Program alumna has windsurfed in California, swung from a trapeze and testified before Congress.
 Lard fiercely focuses on ability, not disability.
 Her talks at schools, universities, professional and civic groups show how communication to opens the door to common human experiences that breed mutual respect and genuine understanding.
 Audiences come away empowered to be inclusive.
-Learn more about Jaimi »
+Learn more about Jaimi Lard.

 JoAnn Becker, Assistive Technology Support, Training and Testing Specialist is hands-on, especially with the technology she uses to access information, transportation, entertainment and communication.
 Becker, who is blind, helps people with impaired vision find high-tech ways to adapt.
 Years in product development give her credibility.
 Life experience gives her insight.
 Ask her about her vision of how to make the world more accessible to people who are blind.